silentroach/twitter-regexps/README.md

 Some regular expressions extracted from [twitter-text package](https://www.npmjs.com/package/twitter-text) and optimized with [regexp-tree](https://www.npmjs.com/package/regexp-tree).

 The reason I create this package is the `twitter-text` original package size (about 2Mb) and amount of work compiler and processor needs to do just to use it (all regexps are compiling at runtime).
-Here in my package you have compiled regexps and you can use only regexp you need, not just a full package.
+Here in my package with compiled regexps, so you can use only regexps you need.

 <!-- CUT -->

-Packages versions:
+Packages used:

 - twitter-text@3.1.0
 - twemoji-parser@14.0.0